spacetelescope/hstaxe/docs/hstaxe/axe_tasks.rst

 Aperture File.
 Additionally, absolute flux calibration can be performed if the proper information is included in the Main Configuration File.

-Note that the adj_sens parameter defaults to True for ACS and IR grims, but will be set to False for UVIS as this functionality is currently unavailable for UVIS.
+Note that the adj_sens parameter defaults to True for ACS and IR grisms, but will be set to False for UVIS as this functionality is currently unavailable for UVIS.